ctlab/samovar/README.md

 Full documentation and tests are avialable in R functions help or in manual and vignettes folder.

 ## References
-- Vaulin N., Chechenina A., Ivanov.
-A, Ulyantsev V. SAMOVAR: a pipeline for in silico generation of metagenomic communities with given properties. Природа, 2023, 443, 27–28
+- Chechenina А., Vaulin N., Ivanov A., Ulyantsev V. Development of in-silico models of metagenomic communities with given properties and a pipeline for their generation.
+Bioinformatics Institute 2022/23 URL: https://elibrary.ru/item.asp?id=60029330
 - Dai, D. et al. "GMrepo v2: a curated human gut microbiome database with special focus on disease markers and cross-dataset comparison".
 Nucleic Acids Res (2022).
 Volume 50, Issue D1, Pages D777–D784.